osmandapp/web/main/docs/user/widgets/nav-widgets.md

 >**Format.** You can change the data display format for angular units:
 <Translate android="true" ids="android_button_seq"/> <Translate android="true" ids="shared_string_menu,configure_profile,general_settings_2,units_and_formats,angular_measeurement"/>

-**General information.** Bearing is the direction to a target outside your vehicle, such as a destination or point of origin.
-A bearing can be *Relative* (according to your course), *Magnetic* (according to the compass), or *True* (showing where the cardinal points are).
-For example, a magnetic bearing of 180° is the direction to the south, and a relative bearing of 180° is directly behind you.
-The cardinal points are the four main directions of the compass.
-They are north (*N*), east (*E*), south (*S*), and west (*W*).
-*North* – 0° or 360°
-*East* – 90°
-*South* – 180°
-*West* – 270°

-**What the widget is most useful for.** A bearing is an expression of your position relative to some other (stationary or moving) reference point, which then determines your position line.
-You can take several bearing lines to find convergent position lines.
-This is how your actual position is determined.
-Suppose your vehicle is moving, and your course converges with the course of another vehicle nearby.
-If you take a bearing sequence between you and the other vehicle, and that bearing remains unchanged, there is a high probability that you are both on a collision course.
-Very useful for cross-country navigation.

-### Available interactions
-- Select from a list of available widgets, show, hide.
-- Change the position of widgets on the screen in the right or left panels as you prefer.
-- Change their order in panels.
-- Change the format of data displayed in angular units.

 ![Trip recording widget](@site/static/img/widgets/bearing_widget.png) ![Trip recording widget](@site/static/img/widgets/bearing_widget_1.png)